OPLSS/videography/README.md

     FFmpeg reads to assemble a final video from its constituent videos (animated title cards and session segments)
   * `DD` was the zero-padded day number
+  * `GG` was the zero-padded segment number in a given session
   * `SS` was the zero-padded session number on a given day

 #### FFmpeg notes